alexander-turner/BroodWar/README.md

 ## Installation

 First, follow the [instructions for installing StarCraft: The Brood War and BWAPI](https://bwapi.github.io/).
 Then simply copy this directory into the BWAPI folder (allowing overwrite).
-Lastly, copy the included map (`.scm`) into StarCraft's Maps directory.
+Lastly, copy the included map file (`.scm`) into StarCraft's Maps directory.

 ## Legal {#legal}
 [Starcraft](http://www.blizzard.com/games/sc/) and [Starcraft: Broodwar](http://www.blizzard.com/games/sc/) are trademarks of